-To generate qualified leads through a website, there are many parts that must be included on the website to successfully find ideal clients.
+To generate qualified leads through a website, there are many parts that must be included on the website to find ideal clients successfully.
 You want to design a website that appeals to your buyer personas and that contains many actionable items or digital assets.
-Incorporating digital assets to your website builds trust with prospects and the current client base.
+Incorporating digital assets into your website builds trust with prospects and the current client base.

 Here are two proven mistakes that data centers experience when attempting to generate leads.